 We are a relaxed group of villagers who have big ideas to build a more sustainable and resilient life style for the community.
 We take action on the climate emergency, local food, transport, green energy, opposing fracking and the expansion of Bristol airport.
 We support the Parish Council on these issues.
 Find out more about how the group works towards these broad aims and join us.

-We meet at 7.30pm on the 2nd Tuesday in the month at the Myra Heyward Room of the Conygre Hall North Road, Timsbury.
+We meet at 7.30pm on the 2nd Tuesday in the month in the Jeff Sluggett Room of the Conygre Hall North Road, Timsbury.
 New members are very welcome at any time, just come along and introduce yourself or contact below.
 We hold many activities that promote gardening and crafts for members and the public:

 - Annual Spring Show